mlarrubia/Codwars-Javascript/README.md

     second: Math.floor((((sec % 31536000) % 86400) % 3600) % 60),
   };

-  for (x in obj) {
+  // Lets find out how many keys are >= 1 for (x in obj) {
     if (obj[x] >= 1) {
       count++;